KeithBurghardt/RecSim/README.md

 Output are all parameters for model simulations and time-varying features of model, including item popularity, which can be used to calculate Gini coefficient, cumulative item popularity, etc.

 ## Parameters
-- n: number of agents
+- *n*: number of agents
-- m: number of items
+- *m*: number of items
-- k: Teacher model latent dimensions
+- *k*: Teacher model latent dimensions
-- ID: Random seed to create unique teacher model.
+- *ID*: Random seed to create unique teacher model.
 Int number: seed, else None: new seed created at each realization
-- eps: Epsilon greedy parameter.
+- *eps*: Epsilon greedy parameter.
 0.0: greedy strategy, 0.1: default epsilon-greedy strategy, 1.0: random strategy
     #RNG seed: let the initial conditions be the same, but stochasticity still develop.
 What happens?
-- seed: Seed to initial conditions (what user-item pairs are initially 1 or 0 for initial student model training).
+- *seed*: Seed to initial conditions (what user-item pairs are initially 1 or 0 for initial student model training).
 Used in conjunction with ID
-- uniform_beta: Whether elements of the Beta matrix for the Teacher model are all the same (uniform_beta = False) or IID values between 0 and 1 (uniform_beta = True)
+- *uniform_beta*: Whether elements of the Beta matrix for the Teacher model are all the same (uniform_beta = False) or IID values between 0 and 1 (uniform_beta = True)
-- GT: If true, we use the oracle strategy (idealized upper bound on performance)
+- *GT*: If true, we use the oracle strategy (idealized upper bound on performance)
-- realization: The unique number associated with a given realization of the simulation
+- *realization*: The unique number associated with a given realization of the simulation
 - **(Legacy):** rand_rec:  If true, we the model runs the random strategy.
 This is exactly the same as eps = 1.0 and so can be set to False

 ## Output